sammancoaching/website/learning_hours/test_design/arrange_act_assert.md

 - Cyclomatic Complexity
 - Consistent Abstraction Levels

 Hopefully the test code is readable, low complexity, and uses a consistent abstraction level throughout each test case.
 Your production code should also be readable and have consistent levels of abstraction within a method.
-It will may have higher cyclomatic complexity though.
+It may have higher cyclomatic complexity though.
 Are there any other differences?